ameliepa/cse15l-lab-reports/labReport3revision.md

 ./biomed/1471-2156-2-8.txt:110:        found to have lost the Pvu II site, and the heterozygous (etc.)
 ```
-The grep -n command shows all the lines that contain the given pattern and also their line number.
-If you want to see the line a pattern is in, as well as know which line it is, this is a helpful command.
+In this example, I used the grep -n command to show all lines, as well as their corresponding file path, containing "heterozygous" in the ./biomed/*.txt directory.

 <br />